Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 # TALK ABOUT HOW THIS SEEMS UNPRECEDENTED, RIGHT?
 OF COURSE, NOT AT ALL.

 So how can we make sense of what happened?
 There are, I believe, 3 major historical models that explain the ICO bubble.
 The first and most obvious is the dotcom bubble.
 The second is the boom in penny stocks in the 90s.
-And the third is the advent of P2P filesharing in the late 2000s.
+And the third is the advent of P2P file sharing in the late 2000s.
 I’ll examine each in turn, and demonstrate how different aspects of what happened in the ICO bubble call back to events in each of these historical precedents.

 History does not repeat—but there are a few refrains it loves to come back to.